 Polyester is a polymer that is typically used in blankets and warm clothing to trap heat.
 Unlike cotton, which is more breathable, polyester doesn’t allow as much air to filter in and out between fibers.

 Most heated dog beds are controlled and powered by the energy from a local outlet.
-This is because a large amount of energy is needed to produce the heat required to warm the bed for long periods of time.
+This is because a large amount of energy is needed to produce the heat required to warm the bed for long periods.
 If you choose an electric heated bed, choose one that is tested to be safe for dogs and won’t use too much energy to heat up.

 Certain heated beds are simply heat-reflecting.
 They do not come with an additional heating source other than your dog’s natural body heat.
 Often, these will have a plastic or mylar interior lining to trap that heat and reflect it back out to keep your dog warm.
 The heat reflected back will not be nearly as powerful as an electric heated bed, so it will not be as effective in relieving muscle tension.
 However, this option is more portable and doesn’t require a great deal of energy.